Blast Dynamics: Overpressure, Fragmentation, Deflagration vs Detonation

 Crater geometry independently constrains charge type and mass.
 For a surface-laid charge detonated on flat ground, empirical relationships (validated against controlled test data from the US Army ERDC and the UK FEL) allow estimation of TNT-equivalent charge mass from measured crater diameter and depth.
 Unburied devices on hard surfaces (reinforced concrete floor slabs, road surfaces) produce shallow, wide craters and characteristic spalling on the underside of a slab above the device.
 Contact or embedded devices (vehicle underside bombs, under-floor devices) produce deeper, narrower craters with more pronounced upward spall.
 The 2005 London Underground bombings (7 July) showed surface-on-seat signatures consistent with rucksack devices carried by individuals in a standing position in the carriage, a reconstruction confirmed by CCTV geometry and confirmed by FEL fragment analysis.

 Triacetone triperoxide (TATP) produces distinctive residue signatures including acetone, hydrogen peroxide, and the parent compound, identifiable by mass spectral library matching (m/z 222 for the cyclic trimer).
-Its low melting point and moderate vapour pressure make it detectable by ion mobility spectrometry (IMS) portal scanners in airports, a technology standard across EU member states under Commission Regulation (EU) 2015/1998 on civil aviation security.
+Its low melting point and moderate vapour pressure make it detectable by ion mobility spectrometry (IMS) portal scanners in airports, widely deployed across EU member states under the performance standards for explosive detection equipment set by Commission Regulation (EU) 2015/1998 on civil aviation security.
 Ammonium nitrate fuel oil (ANFO), the most widely used commercial blasting agent globally, leaves ammonium nitrate residue identifiable by IC as the nitrate and ammonium ion pair.
-In India, ANFO or its emulsion equivalent is the dominant commercial explosive under the Mines Act 1952 and Explosives Rules 2008; post-blast AN residue from mining-linked devices has featured in reconstructions of several naxal-improvised device incidents in the central Indian corridor.
+In India, ANFO or its emulsion equivalent is the dominant commercial explosive under the Mines Act 1952 and Explosives Rules 2008; post-blast ammonium nitrate residue has featured in reconstruction of improvised device incidents in the central Indian corridor.

 Military explosives (RDX, PETN, Composition C-4, Semtex) leave characteristic residues that, when recovered in post-blast debris, narrow the supply-chain investigation to military or professional commercial sources.
 Semtex, the Czech PETN-RDX blend manufactured by Explosia a.s., carries a detection taggant (ethylene glycol dinitrate, EGDN, or dimethyldinitrobutane, DMDNB) mandated under the ICAO Convention on the Marking of Plastic Explosives 1991, to which 152 states are parties.
 Recovering DMDNB taggant residue from post-blast debris places the explosive as Semtex or another ICAO-marked plastic explosive, constraining the source.